osqzss/LANS-AFS-SIM/README.md

 - For development and testing purposes, the default center frequency of the simulator is set to 1575.42MHz.
 Although the actual LANS AFS is broadcast in the S-band, this configuration allows the use of readily available L-band frontend devices (such as FE2CH) for real-time testing with PocketSDR-AFS.
 - To configure the simulator for the actual S-band transmission frequency of LANS AFS, open the `afs_sim.c` file and comment out the `#define DEMO_L1` directive.
 This change switches the center frequency to the S-band, matching the authentic LANS AFS broadcast.

+## References

+For additional details on the architecture and examples of off-line and real-time test results, please refer to our publication:

+Sobukawa, R., & Ebinuma, T. (2025).
+Open-Source Real-Time SDR Platform for Rapid Prototyping of LANS AFS Receiver.
+Aerospace, 12(7), 620. [https://doi.org/10.3390/aerospace12070620](https://www.mdpi.com/2226-4310/12/7/620)